 For more information about the race see the Vancouver International Marathon website.

 For a list of other races in the Lower Mainland throughout the year, click Metro Vancouver Running Races (the largest of which include the Vancouver Sun Run 10K race in April and the Scotiabank Half Marathon in June).

-For a list of other events taking place the same month as the BMO Marathon, see Vancouver’s May Calendar.
+For a list of other events taking place the same month as the Vancouver Marathon, see Vancouver’s May Calendar.

 And for a comprehensive listing of major Vancouver events throughout the year, click Festivals & Events.